 - Have you checked up the signs and symptoms of ADHD and seen that your child fits some, if not all, of the descriptions?

 My child is a high-energy individual.
-To be honest, I like his vigour.
+To be honest, I like his high energy.
 His enthusiasm of life and energy are admirable.
-Others may mistakenly interpret your excitement and strong energy level as irritation.
+Others may mistakenly interpret that excitement and strong energy level as irritation.
 Yes, I get frustrated when all that excess energy manifests itself in “in your face, over-wounded behaviors.”

 When high-energy children’s are embraced and given good supervision, they may grow and thrive.